Azure/opendigitaltwins-dtdl/DTDL/v3/DTDL.overriding.v1.md

 The following example shows an Interface with two `contents` elements.
 The element named "currentTemp" has type Telemetry and co-type Temperature; this element provides a stream of temperature readings from the Sensor.
+The semantic type Temperature is defined in the [QuantitativeTypes](./DTDL.quantitativeTypes.v1.md) feature extension.

 The element named "currentTempUnit" has type Property and co-types ValueAnnotation and Override; this element provides a metadata value that overrides the `unit` property on the element named "currentTemp".
 The adjunct type ValueAnnotation indicates that the Property provides metadata, and the value of property `annotates` indicates that the metadata applies to the element named "currentTemp".
 The adjunct type Override indicates that the Property overrides a value of the annotated element, and the value of property `overrides` indicates that the overridden property is `unit`.

-The `schema` of "currentTempUnit" is TemperatureUnit.
+The `schema` of "currentTempUnit" is TemperatureUnit, which &mdash; like the Temperature type &mdash; is defined in the [QuantitativeTypes](./DTDL.quantitativeTypes.v1.md) feature extension.
+Because "currentTempUnit" is overriding the `unit` property of "currentTemp", which has co-type Temperature, the `schema` of "currentTempUnit" must be approriate for the Temperature type.
+The table in the [QuantitativeTypes](./DTDL.quantitativeTypes.v1.md) documentation indicates which unit type (e.g., TemperatureUnit) corresponds to each semantic type (e.g., Temperature).
+This table also indicates the allowed unit values that can be specified in an instance of the model when overriding the `unit` property of the annotated element.

+> Note that the Overriding extension is not dependent upon the QuantitativeTypes extension, although all current use cases for Overriding involve QuantitativeTypes.
+The Overriding extension enables **any property** defined by **any extension** to be overridden by a Property.
-This must match the schema type of the `unit` property defined by the extension type that co-types the annotated element.
+The `schema` of the overriding Property must match the schema type of the overridden property, just as the `schema` of "currentTempUnit" matches the schema type of the "currentTemp" `unit` property in the following example.
-Since "currentTemp" is co-typed with adjunct type Temperature, the schema type of `unit` is TemperatureUnit.

 ```json
 {